loelschlaeger/RprobitB/README.md

 Now assume that a train company wants to anticipate the effect of a price increase on their market share.
-By our model, increasing the ticket price from 100€ to 110€ draws 15% of the customers to the competitor who does not increase their prices:
+By our model, increasing the ticket price from 100€ to 110€ (ceteris paribus) draws 15% of the customers to the competitor who does not increase their prices:

 ``` r
 predict(